Organics Studio Nitrogen: Ink Review

 Ease of Cleaning:

-• Low-Medium – Even after only having this ink in the pen for a little while, it seemed to take a little more time and effort to get it flushed out.
+- Medium – Even after only having this ink in the pen for a little while, it seemed to take a little more time and effort to get it flushed out.
+It also takes a while to come off your hands if you spill some.

 Shading:

-• Low – There isn't any shading at all in this ink.
-Where there isn't the primary ink color, there's sheen.
-There isn't really an in-between.
+- Low – There isn't any shading at all in this ink.

 Sheening:

-• High – While there is very little shading, the sheen is out of this world.
+- High – While there is very little shading, the sheen is out of this world.
 Even in the regular writing samples, there is a reddish-purple sheen in the bottom half of the letters.
-In the splatter, that sheen takes up the entire identity of the ink, creating an opaque foil-like effect.
-You wouldn't even know that this ink was primarily turquoise-blue.
+Depending on the paper you use, and how much ink your pen puts down, you wouldn't know that this ink is a teal/blue, because you see so much of that reddish-purple sheen.
+It's what this ink is known for.

 Flow:

-• Wet – This is a very wet ink.
-Very very wet.
-Even with an extra-fine nib, the flow was very satisfying.
-However if you leave it in a pen unused for a while, it can be a bit hard to get started again, so regular cleaning of your pen is a must with this ink!
+- Wet – Nitrogen is a wet ink.
+A very, very wet ink.
+Even with an extra-fine nib, the flow is gushing.If you were to leave it in a pen for a while, unused, it would be a bit hard to get going again.
+Because of how much sheen there is, we recommend regular deep cleaning of any pen you put this ink in.

 Summary: